 Students and licensing candidates with a documented disability or impairment (short-term/temporary or long-term/chronic) that substantially impacts their ability to participate equally in Insurance Institute tests, midterms, and examinations can request testing accommodations.

-Testing accommodations will be based on functional limitation(s) resulting from a documented disability or other restrictions due to a protected ground under human rights legislation that impact a students’ ability to take a midterm, test, or exam under standard conditions.
-When provided, accommodations allow students equal access to a midterm, test or exam and a fair opportunity to demonstrate their knowledge and skills, without compromising the standards required to demonstrate competence in the subject matter or the integrity of the examination.
+Testing accommodations will be based on functional limitation(s) resulting from a documented disability or other restrictions due to a protected ground under human rights legislation that impact a students’ ability to take a test, midterm or examination under standard conditions.
+When provided, accommodations allow students equal access to a test, midterm or examination and a fair opportunity to demonstrate their knowledge and skills, without compromising the standards required to demonstrate competence in the subject matter or the integrity of the examination.

 Testing accommodations must be appropriate to the specific task and setting involved.
 Accommodations that are appropriate in a different setting for a different purpose (such as a classroom in an academic setting) may not always be appropriate in the context of the Institute’s tests, midterms, or examinations.

-No changes will be made to exam content, exam assessment, exam format, or how the exam is graded.
+No changes will be made to examination content, examination assessment, examination format, or how the examination is graded.

 All testing accommodation requests will be assessed on a case-by-case basis and are strictly confidential.
 No medical information will be shared with other parties apart from any legal and/or medical expert consultants assisting in evaluating the accommodations request if necessary.